-Should deck boards be staggered? | | Yes, always | 42% | | In most cases | 26% | | In some cases | 19% | | No, never | 7% | | Not sure | 3% | | | | | Question: Should deck boards be staggered?
-Top Answer (42% of 26 votes): Yes, always.
+Should deck boards be staggered? | | Yes, always | 40% | | In most cases | 25% | | In some cases | 22% | | No, never | 7% | | Not sure | 3% | | | | | Question: Should deck boards be staggered?
+Top Answer (40% of 27 votes): Yes, always.

-Answer: No, never Explanation: If your deck length exceeds board length run a transition board then continue | | C&S Construction | Answer: Yes, always Explanation: Staggered deck boards means less problems | | Srp inc. | Answer: In some cases Explanation: If the client chooses to have this patten this yes, there is nothing wrong with doing so, it actually reduces in nail or screw uses. | | Rock Solid Construction & Handyman services | | | ProMatcher | Answer: In most cases Explanation: if you are covering a large area and you don't have boards that spans from one side to the other then i would stagger it | | Southern Comfort Docks LLC | Answer: Yes, always Explanation: They should never be seamed all the same. | | Construct Boss | Answer: Yes, always Explanation: Keeps the deck more stable
+Answer: In some cases Explanation: It depends mostly on client preference. | | Barudoni Construction Inc | Answer: No, never Explanation: If your deck length exceeds board length run a transition board then continue | | C&S Construction | Answer: Yes, always Explanation: Staggered deck boards means less problems | | Srp inc. | | | ProMatcher | Answer: In most cases Explanation: If unable to run deck boards the full length then yes stagger decking. | | Buckeye Guys Construction, LLC | Answer: In most cases Explanation: if you are covering a large area and you don't have boards that spans from one side to the other then i would stagger it | | Southern Comfort Docks LLC | Answer: Yes, always Explanation: They should never be seamed all the same. | | Construct Boss | | | ProMatcher | Answer: Yes, always Explanation: By staggering your deck boards it distibutes the weight evenly throughout the deck. | | Family Flooring Co. |

 |